A Symbol and Coaction for Higher-Loop Sunrise Integrals: Introduction

 As the physics community considers more complicated processes with more loops or more complicated kinematic dependence, we have begun to encounter Feynman diagrams which cannot be expressed in terms of multiple polylogarithms.
 The oldest such example is a two-loop propagator correction involving an exchange of massive particles~\cite{SABRY1962401}.
 Now known as the two-loop sunrise, this diagram has been the subject of intensive study~\cite{Broadhurst:1993mw,Bauberger:1994by,Bauberger:1994hx,Bauberger:1994nk,Laporta:2004rb,MullerStach:2012az,Groote:2012pa,Bloch:2013tra,Adams:2013kgc,Adams:2014vja,Adams:2015gva,Adams:2015ydq,Remiddi:2016gno,Adams:2017ejb,Bogner:2017vim,Remiddi:2017har,Broedel:2017siw,Adams:2018yfj,Honemann:2018mrb,Bogner:2019lfa}.
 The two-loop sunrise is part of a broader class of diagrams that evaluate to integrals involving elliptic curves.
 Recently, a formalism has been proposed for these integrals that parallels that previously developed for multiple polylogarithms, involving iterated integrals over these elliptic curves~\cite{brown2011multiple,Broedel:2017kkb}.
 In ref.~\cite{Broedel:2018iwv}, the authors of the latter paper developed a symbol and coaction for these functions.
-This construction made use of a general recipe for building symbols and coactions for motivic periods described in ref.~\cite{2015arXiv151206410B}, specializing it to the elliptic case.
+This construction was based on general recipes for building symbols and coactions for motivic periods described in ref.~\cite{2015arXiv151206410B}, modifying the ideas somewhat and specializing them to the elliptic case.

 Higher-loop propagator corrections can involve more complicated functions yet.
 A particularly well-studied example is a higher-loop analogue of the sunrise integral, also known as a banana integral~\cite{Berends:1993ee,Groote:2005ay,Broadhurst:2016myo}.
 While the equal-mass case at three loops can be represented in terms of functions from the elliptic toolbox, namely iterated integrals of modular forms,~\cite{Primo:2017ipr,Broedel:2019kmn}, more general three-loop sunrise integrals and sunrise integrals at higher loops require more complicated functions.
 These integrals have been observed to have a surprising connection to Calabi-Yau manifolds~\cite{Bloch:2014qca,Bloch:2016izu,mirrors_and_sunsets}, with a Calabi-Yau $l-1$-fold appearing at $l$ loops.
 This connection has recently been exploited to construct differential equations and series expansions for these integrals~\cite{Klemm:2019dbm,Bonisch:2020qmm,Bonisch:2021yfw}.
 The latest paper in that series presented higher-loop sunrise integrals in terms of a particularly suggestive iterated integral form, involving elements of a particular basis for their maximal cuts called the Frobenius basis.